jasonmcaffee/pound/README.md

 If you don't wish to wait for all the responses to finish, you can ctrl+c to exit and still get the status message.

 #### Client Options
-All options via the terminal should be space separated, in a <name>=<value> format. e.g.
+All options via the terminal should be space separated, in a name=value format.

+e.g.
 ```bash
 pound url=www.google.com port=80 numberOfRequests=10
 ```
 ##### url
-the url to the resource you wish the client to request. do not prepend 'http://' as it is not needed and will cause an error. paths and query string params are fine.
+The url to the resource you wish the client to request.

+Do not prepend 'http://' as it is not needed and will cause an error.

+Paths and query string params are fine.

 If you do not supply a url, a random url from a predefined array of urls will be used.
 ```bash
 pound url=www.example.com/someFile.js?q=true